Edgar Feuchtinger: Siegfried line

-Reformed and reinforced in Germany, the core of his division was involved in heavy fighting in Northern Alsace while Feuchtinger lived in Celle.
+Reformed and reinforced in Germany, the core of his division was involved in heavy fighting in Northern Alsace while Feuchtinger lived in Celle in northern Germany.
 His presence there brought the attention of the local citizens, who were aware that he was securing extra food supplies for his girlfriend and using his position to keep three officer friends of his out of combat.
 According to his former commander Hermann Balck he was also under suspicion of organising a large scale insurance fraud on French territory, which culminated in the purchase of a whole private castle during the occupation.
 On January 5, 1945 Feuchtinger was arrested and charged with enrichment from Jewish wealth through illegal sale of furs, the withdrawal of officers from military service, misappropriation of Wehrmacht property and the release of military secrets to his South American mistress.
 He was imprisoned in Torgau in January 1945, and found guilty by a German military court.
 In consequence all orders and decorations were taken from him, his military rank was reduced to Kanonier (rank equivalent to private in the artillery), and he was condemned to death.
 On 2 March 1945 Hitler ordered that Feuchtinger should be pardoned and reinstated to the front.
 He was assigned to the 20th Panzer-Grenadier-Division as Kanonier.
 Feuchtinger deserted from this assignment.
 A search was begun for him on 12 April 1945 but was unsuccessful.
 Instead of going to the front, Feuchtinger appeared at his farmhouse near Celle.
 On 29 May 1945, he obtained a general's uniform and surrendered into British captivity.
 He went through several prison camps, including the British camp for German generals at Trent Park.
 His presence in the U.S. internment camp at Allendorf met with strong protests from the German officers being held there.